-You may have to shave your Goldendoodle occasionally, especially if you live somewhere warm or if you have to deal with mats and tangles.
+You may have to shave your Golden Retriever-Poodle mix occasionally, especially if you live somewhere warm or if you have to deal with mats and tangles.

 While it isn’t really recommended to regularly shave your dog less than 0.5 inches as this destroys the natural oils in your dog’s coat, Goldendoodles don’t have a double coat, so shaving occasionally should not damage their coat or skin long-term.

-When should a Goldendoodle puppy get its first haircut?
+When should a Doodle puppy get its first haircut?